dropwizard/dropwizard/docs/source/manual/internals.rst

 If you will check again the first code snippet in this document - you will see creating these 2 commands are the first step in the bootstrapping process.

-Another important command is db - allowing to execute various db actions
+Another important command is ``db`` - allowing to execute various db actions

 Similar to ``ConfiguredBundle``, some commands require access to configuration parameters and should extend the ``ConfiguredCommand`` class, using your application’s ``Configuration`` class as its type parameter.

 The CLI class
 *************

+Let's begin with a simplified version of the constructor:

 .. code-block:: java